johnpitchko/jekyll-money/README.md

     $ gem install jekyll-money

-Then, in your `_config.yml` file, add a new array with the key gems and the values of the gem names of the plugins you’d like to use.
+Then, in your `_config.yml` file, add to or make a new array with the key `plugins` and the values of the gem names of the plugins you'd like to use.
 In this case:

 ```yaml
 plugins:
   - jekyll-money
 ```
-Note: If using a version of Jekyll below `3.6.0`, use `gems:` in place of `plugins:`.
+Note: If using a version of Jekyll below `3.5.0`, use `gems:` in place of `plugins:`.

 ## Usage